Everyone pays for energy but for most of us what we are actually paying for, and why, is a bit of a mystery.

 Ofgem, the regulator for gas and electricity markets, defines typical annual consumption as 2,700 kWh of electricity and 11,500 kWh of gas (based on the median figures across Britain).

 A typical household’s gas and electricity bills will be similar, even though it will use more than four times more units of gas than electricity.
-This is because the unit price of electricity is currently 26.4 p/kWh (as of October 2025), much higher than the unit price of gas, only 6.3p/kWh.
-This means that the price ratio is 4.2.
+This is because the unit price of electricity is typically much higher than the unit price of gas.
+The relative difference between the two is called 'the price ratio'.
+The current price ratio is 4.2, but it will rise to 4.7 in January because the cost of electricity is set to increase, while the gas price falls.

 In reality, everyone’s bills are different because energy consumption varies between households.
 This is due to differences in the size of home, its fabric efficiency, the technology used for heating and the lifestyle of occupants.